tonychu805/NBA_Data_Analysis/README.md

 ## Results

+While sports analytics provide valuable insights and tools for decision-making, intangible factors like passion, leadership, and interpersonal skills remain crucial.
+Analytics should be used to inform strategies and identify issues, but teams must also understand players on a personal level to balance organizational and player interests effectively.

 **1. Three-point shot evolution:**

   - The analysis shows that while three-point attempts have increased, the field goal percentage has plateaued at 34-36%, with decreasing standard deviation.